oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/invocation_interfaces/README.md

    mkdir build
    cd build
    ```
-   To compile for the default target (the Agilex 7® device family), run `cmake` using the following command:
+   To compile for the default target (the Agilex® 7 device family), run `cmake` using the following command:
    ```
    cmake ..
    ```